-Even if you have an accountant, the onus is still on you to make sure everything is in check.
+Even if you have an accountant, the onus is still on you to make sure everything is in check .
+It’s important to learn things like How to Calculate FICA, for example, so that you know what your responsibilities are as the employer when it comes to taxes like these.
 Not keeping your books in order can increase the risks of cash flow problems, embezzlement, tax default, and many other financial headaches.
 If the business fails for any reason, it’s the owner who’s left holding the bag, so don’t take any risks or shortcuts when it comes to accounting.
 The time it takes to learn accounting could save you a lot of trouble later on.
 Make sure that your books are always in order and any problems or concerns can be addressed immediately by an expert.
 With EZLease’s ASC 842 compliance software, the lease accounting expertise is built right into our system so all you have to do is focus on running your business.

 Not Getting Workers’ Comp Insurance

 Purchasing workers’ comp insurance benefits both employees and the employer.
 Employees are the heart of any business, and their safety should be paramount, but accidents do happen.
 How prepared is your company to handle a work injury?
 Can you compensate the employee for lost wages?
 Can your business handle the legal fees and settlement should an employee take you to court?
 Also, if you don’t have workers’ comp insurance, you may be breaking the law.